ernesto-aleman01/SYSC4907-SAV/README.md

     >
     > When following step 5, only step 5.1 is needed
     >
-    > When following step 6, only the command for the community edition of visual studio was used.
-Additionally, not setting the created shortcut with admin rights still worked, and shortcut can be created by right clicking the windows desktop (New -> shortcut)
+    > When following step 6, only the command for the Community edition of Visual Studio was used.
+Additionally, not setting the created shortcut with admin rights still worked, and shortcut can be created by right-clicking the Windows desktop (New -> shortcut)
     >
+    > Compatibility with Visual Studio 2022 was tested and the project was installed successfully.
+When using Visual Studio 2022, the path to the executable is slightly different.
+By default, it is installed under C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat
+    >
-    > Steps 6.1, 7, 8, 9 were not folowed, but worthwhile to keep in mid
+    > Steps 6.1, 7, 8, 9 were not followed, but worthwhile to keep in mind

-2. Download an airsim release.
-These can be found here (scroll to a windows release section): https://github.com/Microsoft/AirSim/releases .
+2. Download an AirSim release.
+These can be found here (scroll to a Windows release section): https://github.com/Microsoft/AirSim/releases .
 Development was done for the neighbourhood release (AirSimNH) and to a lesser extent the coastal environment.
 The code cloned without modifications works by default for neighbourhood.

    >Version 1.6 was used, but restrictions for using other versions are not known
    >
    >7z is recommended for extracting if the scene consists of multiple zipped files (read "Downloading large environments" in a release section)

-    >After extracting a sceen and trying to launch its executable, an error about not having DirectX installed may appear.
-In this case, DirectX runtime may have to be installed- this can be found here: https://www.microsoft.com/en-ca/download/confirmation.aspx?id=35
+    >After extracting a scene and trying to launch its executable, an error about not having DirectX installed may appear.
+In this case, DirectX runtime may have to be installed - this can be found here: https://www.microsoft.com/en-ca/download/confirmation.aspx?id=35
     > * Extra important: If installing DirectX, read each installation screen carefully, and make sure to uncheck "Install the Bing Bar"- you're better than that

-3. ***Optional*** Install Pycharm IDE- this was used during development.
+3. ***Optional*** Install Pycharm IDE - this was used during development.
 Any environment that allows Python to be written works

 ### First Usage